-For students receiving clinical training at AnMed Health , the College of Medicine ensures that this site provides a safe environment and has a clearly defined BBP protocol in place to ensure timely management of all occupational exposures.
+For students receiving clinical training at affiliated healthcare facilities, their college should ensure that these sites provide a safe environment and have a clearly defined BBP protocol in place to ensure timely management of all occupational exposures.
 This includes provision of:

-1. Personal Protective Equipment appropriate for the procedure.

-2. Proper 'engineering controls' to minimize risk of occupational exposure to sharps (self-sheathing needles, sharps disposal containers, etc.).

-3. Appropriate supervision of the student during any exposure prone procedure.

-4. Qualified individual to conduct the initial assessment of the exposure (assess the nature of the exposure and body fluid involved, determine if an exposure took place, review the medical history of the source patient, facilitate appropriate lab testing, etc.).

-5. Immediate testing of the source patient's blood for blood borne pathogens (Rapid HIV results on the source patient should be known within 1-2 hours after the exposure).

-6. Initiation of anti-viral prophylaxis within 1-2 hours of the exposure should be available when indicated for exposures to HIV + source patients or offered in situations when there will be a delay in determining the HIV status of the source.

-7. When indicated, AnMed Health will provide any necessary testing (baseline serology, chemoprophylaxis surveillance labs) to the student as long as the student is enrolled and assigned to that campus.

-8. When follow up of the exposed student is necessary and/or if the student leaves the AnMed Health campus, AnMed Health will provide MUSC Student Health Services with the necessary documentation on the source patient (lab test results, medical history) and student (serology, etc.).

-9. Students who are in the Charleston area can have any necessary follow up testing performed at MUSC Student Health Services (per MUSC protocol) the next working day and do not need to have these labs performed at the affiliated institution.
+- 1. Personal Protective Equipment appropriate for the procedure. - 2.
+Proper 'engineering controls' to minimize risk of occupational exposure to sharps (self-sheathing needles, sharps disposal containers, etc.). - 3.
+Appropriate supervision of the student during any exposure prone procedure. - 4.
+Qualified individual to conduct the initial assessment of the exposure (assess the nature of the exposure and body fluid involved, determine if an exposure took place, review the medical history of the source patient, facilitate appropriate lab testing, etc.). - 5.
+Immediate testing of the source patient's blood for blood borne pathogens (Rapid HIV results on the source patient should be known within 1-2 hours after the exposure). - 6.
+Initiation of anti-viral prophylaxis within 1-2 hours of the exposure should be available when indicated for exposures to HIV + source patients or offered in situations when there will be a delay in determining the HIV status of the source. - 7.
+When follow up of the exposed student is necessary, the affiliated healthcare facility will provide MUSC Student Health Services with the necessary documentation on the source patient (lab test results, medical history). - 8.
+Students who are in the Charleston area can have any necessary follow up testing performed at MUSC Student Health Services (per MUSC protocol) the next working day and do not need to have these labs performed at the affiliated institution.